mowolf/ChatAnalyzer/README.md

 Please open a [new Github Issue](https://github.com/mowolf/ChatAnalyzer/issues/new) if you find any issues or have suggestions/improvements for the project.

-Please also supply your data format (e.g. `[07.09.17, 6:44:16 PM] NAME: message`) if you are having a specific problem with data not loading correctly.
+Please also supply your data format (e.g. `[07.09.17, 6:44:16 PM] NAME: message`) and Language/Region setting of our phone if you are having a specific problem with data not loading correctly.

+## Have a great idea for a new graph?

+Head over to [planned features](https://github.com/mowolf/ChatAnalyzer/labels/enhancement) and add your idea if it's missing!

+## Wanna help making this better?

+Cheers!
+You are very welcome!
+Just submit a pull request.
+The goal of this tool is to automize the parsing as much as possible.

+### Add your language identifier for audio/video/pictures

+Please see the header of `analyze.js`.
+There you can add your identifiers.

+### How the data is formated

 ## ☕️ Caffeine fund ☕️